TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 14.3 Privacy Shield (EU and Swiss Users)

-This **Section 14.3** applies only to natural persons residing in the European Union and Switzerland (for the purpose of this section only, "you" or "your" shall be limited accordingly).
-Vimeo complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, **"Privacy Shield"**) regarding the collection, use, and retention of personal information transferred from the EU to the U.S.
+This **Section 14.3** applies only to natural persons residing in the European Union, the United Kingdom and Switzerland (for the purpose of this section only, "you" or "your" shall be limited accordingly).
+Vimeo complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, "**Privacy Shield**") as established by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EU, the United Kingdom and/or Switzerland, as applicable, to the U.S.

 Vimeo adheres to the Privacy Shield principles of notice, choice, onward transfer, security, data integrity, access, and enforcement (the **"Privacy Shield Principles"**).
 Vimeo has established policies and procedures to ensure compliance with the Privacy Shield Principles and will conduct an annual internal assessment to ensure such compliance.
 If there is any conflict between the terms of this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

 Vimeo has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.
 To learn more about the Privacy Shield program, and to view Vimeo's certification, please visit https://www.privacyshield.gov.
 By making this certification, Vimeo is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Where Vimeo has transferred personal information of EU or Swiss residents to third parties, Vimeo shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
+Where Vimeo has transferred personal information of EU, UK or Swiss residents to third parties, Vimeo shall be liable if those third parties do not process personal information in compliance with the Privacy Shield Principles.
 This shall not be the case where Vimeo establishes that it is not responsible for the damage caused by the third party.

 In accordance with Privacy Shield Principles, Vimeo commits to resolve complaints about our collection or use of your personal information.
 If you have inquiries or complaints regarding our Privacy Shield policy, you should first contact Vimeo at the address listed in **Section 15**.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact our independent recourse mechanism provider, JAMS, at https://www.jamsadr.com/eu-us-privacy-shield, to file a complaint.
 JAMS' services are provided at no cost to you.